Connecting people and the products they love

 This new gadget will be available as a premium offering for Google’s consumer goods clients, produced through Gloto.
 To see if the shopper channel is the right solution for your brand, connect with your Google representative.

-Posted by Danielle Tomassini, The Google Shopper Team
+Posted by Danielle Tomassini, The Google Shopper Marketing Team

 Get Started with Google Shopping